Holoai-ux/Holoai_Fbagent/readme.md

 ##### Deploying to the cloud

 I've provided the Procfile for deployment on **Heroku**.
-You can create a Heroku app, spin up a free dyno and deploy your own Optimist Prime with [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).
+You can create a Heroku app, spin up a free dyno and deploy your own Holoai_Fbagent with [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-python#introduction).

 For the voice recognition to work, we'll need to include `ffmpeg` on our Heroku dyno, which could be done by adding a Heroku Buildpack to your app's Settings tab on Dashboard:
 `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`